I7-Examples/When-in-Rome-2/docs/source.txt

 Report a creature trying gluing something to something when the number of things stuck to the pod is 2 and the player is not in the pod:
 	say "[The person asked] efficiently applies glue to [the noun] and [the second noun] and puts them together.";
-	change Esther's utterance to "'If the boys knew you got the aliens to do all the work for you, they wouldn't pay you half as much,' comments Esther from the door.
+	now Esther's utterance is "'If the boys knew you got the aliens to do all the work for you, they wouldn't pay you half as much,' comments Esther from the door.

 'And I pay you to answer phones,' you remark.
 'Have you got another alien on desk duty?'